nbnitin/ApolloGraphqlDemo/README.md

 4. For Apollo iOS to generate models for your GraphQL operations, you need a local copy of your GraphQL server's schema.
 We can directly use these generated model in our project, we don’t need to create model by our own

-5. Create .graphql for operation, and .graphqls for schema
+5. Create .graphql for operation, and .graphqls for schema Note:- Rename the file extension from .graphql to .graphqls.
+Note the s on the end signifying a GraphQL schema file.

 6.	create client and you are ready to hit